 - Hot glue, liquid nails, or gasket sealer, for attaching the plexiglass to the lid.

-- Wire extension for the thermo wires- can just be an old extension cord.
+- Wire extension for the thermo wires.
+This can just be an old extension cord.

-- Another extension cord- just to reach the wall easily.
+- Another extension cord to make reaching the wall easy.

 Total cost for this build was a little under $45.